Getting Started With Passrider.com

-I just wanted to wrap up by saying that I’m here for you, not only as a guide while you begin or continue your passrider journey but also as a friend.
+I just wanted to wrap up by saying that I’m here for you, not only as a guide while you begin or continue your travel journey but also as a friend.

 I do my best to respond to all emails and voice mails (it’s getting tougher as this blog gains in popularity, but I will always do my best to respond!).
 My sole purpose for this site is to make your travels more efficient.
 I thank you for the opportunity to do so.

 Thank you so much for your support.
-Please pop over to my Facebook Page.
+Please pop over to my Facebook Page and Facebook Group.
 I’ll definitely respond, and I look forward to meeting you on the road somewhere.
 If you see me in your travels, please don’t hesitate to say hello.

 P.S.
 If you have found this page helpful, please click on the ‘LIKE’ button below and share with your fiends.
 Thanks!